GitHub Copilot¶

 Overview¶

 GitHub Copilot is GitHub's AI pair programming tool.
-It uses .github/copilot-instructions.md for project-specific instructions and coding guidelines.
-AAM integrates with Copilot by merging agents and instructions into copilot-instructions.md using marker-based sections, while deploying skills and prompts to the .github/ directory.
+It supports custom agents via .github/agents/*.agent.md, conditional instructions via .github/instructions/*.instructions.md, and reusable prompts via .github/prompts/.
+AAM integrates with Copilot by deploying discrete files into the .github/ directory structure.

 Deployment Mapping¶